 Catherine believes in the power of people working together for change.
 Her practice as a facilitator, trainer and consultant is based on experience working in roles from emergency grants manager in an UK-based charity, to founder of a local NGO support organisation in Iran and from manager of a multi-agency consortium to board member of a local youth club in the UK.

-Since starting her freelance work in 2000, she has focussed on capacity building practice for small and medium sized organisations – including developing strategy, building skills, governance, leadership and organisational values.
+Since starting her freelance work in 2000, she has focussed on capacity building practice for small and medium sized organisations. – including developing strategy, building skills, governance, leadership and organisational values.
 Most recently she has been training consultants who are supporting organisational change with NGOs.

 Interests: I’ve been a volunteer community and workplace mediator for about 4 years in my own area around Cambridge.
-It’s very rewarding to be able to help people to find a way forward for themselves with issues they thought that only the police or social services could sort out for them.
-Medition puts all of Framework’s values into practice: connecting people with each other and to their own needs, integrity in remaining committed to people finding their own solutions (and not being tempted to ‘sort it out’ for them), and creativity in finding ways to communicate and open up different ways of thinking.
+It’s very rewarding to be able to help people to find a way forward out of conflict.
+Mediation puts all of Framework’s values into practice: connecting people with each other and to their own needs, integrity in remaining committed to people finding their own solutions, and creativity in finding ways to open up different ways of thinking.